optimal risky portfolio

 Using Excel to find the optimal risky portfolio

 It is easy to find the optimal risky portfolio using Excel or other software.
-If you’re using Excel, you will need to use the Solver add-in.
+In the case of Excel, you will need to use the Solver add-in.
 If you haven’t used that before, you can enable it by going to File > Options > Add-ins.
 Once you are at the Add-ins tab, click the Go button where it says “Manage Excel Add-ins”.
 In the menu that pops up, simply check the “Solver Add-in” and hit the OK button.
-Now, you can go to the “Data” menu.
+Once you’ve done that, you can go to the “Data” tab.
 And, you will find the Solver icon there.

 1. The return and variance of each security you are examining.